-The recent introduction of the Solicitors Qualifying Exam (SQE) in September 2021 sees the replacement of the LPC with a new assessment framework that involves no additional educational course – a move that may make funding the SQE more manageable.
+The introduction of the Solicitors Qualifying Exam (SQE) in September 2021 sees the replacement of the Legal Practice Course (LPC) with a new assessment framework that involves no additional educational course – a move that may make funding the SQE more manageable.

-The SQE’s introduction, and the removal of a formal education element, thus poses the question – how can you prepare for the assessments?
+The SQE’s introduction, and the removal of a formal education element, thus poses the question – how can you prepare for the SQE1 and SQE2?

 The Solicitors Regulation Authority have confirmed a number of providers who will offer training courses, tutoring and education to prepare students for the SQE assessments to support candidates’ successful outcomes.